 Col teaches the popular Documentary Foundation Certificate at Raindance, and runs a bespoke documentary consultancy service, The Documentary Consultant, for professional and non-professional documentary-makers.

-Our Course Tutor is:
+Our Course Tutors are:

 Justin Shevlin originally trained as an actor at the Webber Douglas Academy of Dramatic Art (now Central School of Speech and Drama) and upon graduation joined the Royal Shakespeare Company under the Artistic Directorship of Adrian Noble.
 Justin is a freelance filmmaker and has directed viral adverts, music videos and corporate films for the advertising agency Blueprint-London.
 He’s been teaching the Raindance HND courses since last year.